-Swiss chard is a great vegetable to include in most people's diet because it is full of vitamins and antioxidants.
+Swiss chard is a great vegetable to include in your diet because it is full of vitamins and antioxidants.
 If you have eaten spinach and like it, you will probably like Swiss chard as well.
 For those who want to add it to your garden, you will find that Swiss chard is easy to grow.
-You will learn how to plant, maintain, harvest, and troubleshoot problems you may have Swiss chard.
+In my opinion, far easier than spinach.
+You will learn how to plant, maintain, harvest, and troubleshoot problems you may have with Swiss chard.

 What is Swiss chard?

 Swiss chard is a colorful vegetable that belongs to the Chenopod family, which includes spinach, beats and quinoa.
 This leafy vegetable had its early beginnings in the Mediterranean, getting its name from a Mediterranean vegetable called, Cardoon.
 Cardoon is a celery-like plant with thick stalks.

 The leafy portion of Swiss chard is a nice dark green, while the stalk can be white, yellow or red.
 If you buy it at a farmers market or maybe in an organic store you may notice that it is called "Rainbow Chard".
 The "Rainbow" portion of the name comes from the different colors of the stalks.
 In other words, it is Swiss chard, but the store or farmers market prefers to give it a more attractive name to catch a buyer's eye.

 You can eat both the leaf and stalk.
 But I have to admit, I or my family is not fond of the stalk.
 You can use the younger leaves in salads and as the plant gets older. the leaves can be chopped and cooked.
 As to the difference in the taste between spinach and Swiss chard, I would say spinach has a mellower taste than that of Swiss chard.
 The strong taste of Swiss chard can be tamed down with olive oil and spices when cooked.